khulalit/dynamic-expression-parser-tdd/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## About project

+This evaluate expression, for this it uses class ExpressionEvaluator.
+The ExpressionEvaluator class takes a string-based mathematical expression, splits it into parts using delimiters (like ,, \n, or a custom one), validates the tokens to ensure they are positive numbers, and calculates the sum of those numbers.
+It throws errors for invalid tokens, negative numbers, or malformed input, making it a straightforward and robust tool for evaluating basic addition expressions.

+There are test cases for this evaluation both unit and integration with UI as well.